mixpanel/docs/pages/docs/tracking-methods/id-management/identifying-users.md

 1. Call `.identify(<user_id>)` when a user signs up or logs in.
 Pass in the user's known identifier (eg: their ID from your database).
 2. Call `.reset()` when a user logs out.

-Any events prior to calling `.identify` are considered anonymous events.
+_Any_ events prior to calling `.identify` are considered anonymous events.
 Mixpanel's SDKs will generate a `$device_id` to associate these events to the same anonymous user.
 By calling `.identify(<user_id>)` when a user signs up or logs in, you're telling Mixpanel that `$device_id` belongs to a known user with ID `user_id`.
 Under the hood, Mixpanel will stitch the event streams of those users together.
 This works even if a user has multiple anonymous sessions (eg: on desktop and mobile).
 As long as you always call `.identify` when the user logs in, all of that activity will be stitched together.

 ## Example User Flows

-Let's walk through a few user flows where ID Merge is useful, and when to call `.identify()` and `.reset()` to use ID Merge properly.
+Let's wlk through a few user flows where ID Merge is useful, and when to call `.identify()` and `.reset()` to use ID Merge properly.

 Note: these flows walk through how `distinct_id` is set in Simplified ID Merge; in Original ID Merge, the value of `distinct_id` is not deterministic.
 See the [FAQ](#what-is-distinct-id) for more details on how `distinct_id` is set.